 Norwegian dialects

-In the list of definitely endangered Norwegian languages are: North Saami language (also spoken in: Finland, Russia and Sweden).
+In the list of definitely endangered Norwegian languages

 And critically endangered is Pite Saami language (also spoken in Sweden).